It’s no secret that OSHA’s penalty fees can be a pain in the ass. That’s why knowing OSHA’s standards is crucial. Especially the ones that are common.

-Here are some common OSHA violations starting with:
+Here are three common OSHA violations starting with:

 When operating machinery, machine guards are the first line of defense against potential accidents caused by machine malfunctions.

 Having no or faulty machine guards may result in significant fines for the company, as well as putting some of its employees in danger.
 That's why all your machinery must have proper guarding.

 That’s why proper knowledge and safe use of machines must be ensured to protect everyone from a potential accident.

 Making sure that proper guarding is available is important for the safety and welfare not only of the workers but for the business itself.